Real insights come from real people like you—help shape the 2026 Hays Salary & Hiring Trends Guide. Take the survey now.

 What's the difference between skills and competencies?

-7 mins | David Brown | Article | Leadership Managing a team Learning and development Recruiting Talent management General
+7 min | David Brown | Article | Leadership Managing a team Learning and development Recruiting Talent management | General

 When searching for your next job you’ll regularly come across the terms “skills” and “competencies”.
 It might seem that these two words are being used interchangeably, but they actually have different meanings.
 If you’re looking for a new job or are keen to understand how you can advance in your career, it’s important that you recognize the differences between the two.
 Grasping the differences will help you to:

-Now it’s time to apply what we’ve learned so far about skills and competencies to each stage of your job search – and beyond.
+Time to apply what we’ve learned so far about skills and competencies to each stage of your job search – and beyond.

 Most job descriptions can be broadly considered to be either skills-based or competency-based.
 They differ in that skills-based job descriptions typically consist of the job title, responsibilities and skills required, whereas competency-based job descriptions tend to take a more holistic approach by also considering the behaviors that will lead to success in the job.